DaneHarrison/Static-resume/README.md

 ## FAQs
 ### 1. Why is Markdown better than a word processor?

 There are many strengths in choosing Markdown over a word processor for writting docuemntation.
-While PDFs are universal they cannot be modified and files that are application specific have difficulties with version control.
+While PDFs are universal they cannot easily be modified and files that are application specific have difficulties with version control.
 Version control is a necessity that allows easier modification and distribution of documentation.
 Therefore, it makes more sense to use Markdown which is simple to use, well supported and integrates web technologies like HTML and CSS for familiar customizability.

 <br>

 ### 2. Does my GitHub repository need to use this particular naming convention?

-For this tutorial, yes, a repository that is set to **GitHubName**.github.io automatically enables GitHub pages.
+For this tutorial, **yes**, a repository that is set to **GitHubName**.github.io automatically enables GitHub pages.
 Although more importantly, the theme used in this tutorial modifies the sites URL.
 Therefore, using anything else may break links within your resume.